efabless/sky130_klayout_pdk/README.md

 You have two options for using this package:

 1. Clone this repository
 2. Install the complete sky130 PDK from [open_pdks](https://github.com/RTimothyEdwards/open_pdks) either manually or with [volare](https://github.com/efabless/volare).
 The PDK also includes this package.

-When you start KLayout, you must reference this package.
-This can be done by setting the environment variable `KLAYOUT_HOME`.
+When you start KLayout, you must load this package.
+This can be done by setting the environment variable `KLAYOUT_PATH`.
 For example, inside this repository:

 ```console
 KLAYOUT_PATH=./sky130_tech klayout -e